cjwainwright/genetis/README.md

 ## A simple example

-Create a new project called `my-site`, and install SSG as in the previous section.
+Create a new project called `my-site`, and install genetis as in the previous section.
 ```
 mkdir my-site
 cd my-site
 npm init -y
-npm install static-site-generator --save-dev
+npm install genetis --save-dev
 ```

 Create a 'src' folder for your source html, and add three html files, as follows.